 Work more efficiently with a wireless radio remote

-Before without the wireless radio remote, the driver needed to get off the loader and had to step in the tractor that drives the wrapper in order to manage the functions of the wrapper such as loading a new bale, wrapping, and then dropping it on the ground.
+Before, without the wireless radio remote, the driver needed to get off the loader and had to step in the tractor that drives the wrapper to manage the functions of the wrapper, such as loading a new bale, wrapping, and then dropping it on the ground.
 Getting in and out of the tractor again and again was very inefficient for the driver.

 Waterproof Aquarius receiver

 The system that has been used in this project is called Pyxis/Aquarius.
 This system is very suitable for such applications.
-As the fine particles released mainly from the straw harvest can not penetrate the Aquarius receiver casing.
+The fine particles released mainly from the straw harvest can not penetrate the Aquarius receiver casing.

 Limited range

-Also, to make the bale wrapping process as safe as possible the remote has an out-of-range signal with a limited radius.
-When the loader is more than 75m away from the wrapping machine; the machine stops immediately.
-This is done to avoid the running of the machine without any supervision.
+Also, to make the bale wrapping process as safe as possible, the remote has an out-of-range signal with a limited radius.
+When the loader is more than 75m away from the wrapping machine, the machine stops immediately.
+This is done to avoid running of the machine without any supervision.

 Unleashing Efficiency and Safety for Your Operations